servo-automation/highfive/README.md

 ### Tests

 The testsuite can be run offline with `python test.py`. **Every enabled handler should at least have one test!** (the testsuite enforces this rule).
 The tests are pretty simple.
 The test payloads live inside `tests` directory, which has the same structure as that of `handlers`.

 Each test JSON has the `"initial"` and `"expected"` values, along with the actual `"payload"` (the one posted by Github).
 Once a handler is executed with a payload, the final values are asserted against the expected values.
+The `initial` and `expected` values can also be a list, so that we can test multiple cases with the same payload.

 Github's payload JSONs are huge!
 They have a lot of useful information, but we won't be using most of them.
 In order to keep the test JSONs as precise as possible, there's a ["mark and sweep" cleaner](https://github.com/servo-highfive/highfive/blob/master/helpers/json_cleanup.py), which uses a wrapper type for finding those unused nodes.
 So, whenever we "get" a value corresponding to a key, the path is traced and marked.
 In the end, the unmarked values (or untraced paths) are thrown as errors by the testsuite.
 If you've added a new test, then the unused nodes can be cleaned up by running `python test.py write`.